 Being aware of the things surrounding you will make you tune in and get back to the present moment.

-It is all about not loosing the focus and actually acknowledging the things that surround you.
+It is all about not losing the focus and actually acknowledging the things that surround you.
 By noticing the things around, you will hit the pause button on your restless mind.

 Meditation is one of the best ways to become more mindful.
 Regular practice of meditation will keep your mind trained to focus easily.
 Start with short sessions for beginners and try to practice it daily.
 You can slowly increase the time as you fill more comfortable with being still.